ubikorp/astro-lacking/src/content/post/mixtapes/2024-09-26-0258-finger-in-your-eye.md

   notes: Just Ok
 - sequence: 5
   song: The Boy Had It All
-  artist: Kid Congo & The Pink Monkey Birds
+  artist: Kid Congo + the Pink Monkey Birds
-  artist_slug: kid-congo-pink-monkey-birds-1
+  artist_slug: kid-congo-pink-monkey-birds
   notes: For the completists
 - sequence: 6
   song: BREAK